India News | 26/11 Mumbai Attack: 13 Years Have Passed, Scars Still Remain | LatestLY

 Bebi is hopeful that the cloud of hardships will clear once their children get settled.

 Jillo Yadav, a Railway Protection Force (RPF) personnel had his duty at Chhatrapati Shivaji Maharaj Terminus (CST).
-Yadav fired at Ajmal Kasab when along with his fellow terrorist were firing at people at the CST.
+Yadav fired at Ajmal Kasab when he along with his fellow terrorist was firing at people at the CST.

 Remembering the day, Jillo Yadav said, "It was my night duty.
 Around 9.30 pm, firing took place in the mainline section in the CST.
 People started running and someone told me that two terrorists are firing at people.
 By that time, the terrorists reached the local line section.
 I saw they are reloading their guns.
 I took the service rifle of police personnel there and fired at them."